ssvlabs/ssv/docs/specs/NETWORKING.md

 | 10000      | 1000      | 128     | 12                          | ~7325                    | 937500                |
 | 10000      | 1000      | 256     | 12                          | ~1830                    | 468750                |

+**TODO: define a more accurate function to calculate the amount of messages**

+The amount of message a peer will get from a single subnet is defined in `Subnet - Messages` column, and in `Total Messages` you can find the amount of messages for a peer that is subscribed to all subnets.

 **TBD** number of subnets (32 / 64 / 128 / 256)

-On the other hand, more nodes in a topic results increased reliability and security as more nodes will validate messages.
+On the other hand, more nodes in a topic results increased reliability and security as more nodes will validate messages and score peers accordingly.

-Main topic will be used to propagate decided messages across all the nodes in the network, which will store the last decided message of each committee.
+**TBD** Main topic will be used to propagate decided messages across all the nodes in the network, which will store the last decided message of each committee.
 This will provide more redundancy that helps to maintain a consistent state across the network.